Stroudsburg, Pennsylvania

-Stroudsburg is a borough in Monroe County, Pennsylvania, United States.
+Stroudsburg is a borough in and the county seat of Monroe County, Pennsylvania, United States.
 It lies within the Poconos region approximately five miles (8 km) from the Delaware Water Gap at the confluence of Brodhead Creek, McMichaels, and Pocono Creeks in Northeastern Pennsylvania.
-It is also the county seat of Monroe County.
 Stroudsburg is part of the East Stroudsburg, PA Metropolitan Statistical Area, which in turn is part of the New York combined statistical area.
 The population was 5,927 at the 2020 census.